rcrews/docs-website/HDPDocuments/other/connectors/teradata/1.6.3/readme_teradata.txt

              9. tdch.input.hdfs.escaped.by
-                Description:      A character, when specified, is used to escape all instances of the enclosed-by and the escaped-by characters in the fieldsâ€™ text.
+                Description:      A character, when specified, is used to escape all instances of the enclosed-by and the escaped-by characters in the fields’ text.
 The parameter is only valid for text files.
                 Required:         no
                 Supported values: Character